January 22, 2023Review Recipe

 16. Pallet Swing Bed

-This bed is made from pallets, 2 x 4 lumber, rope, mattress or cushion, screws and 2-3 vinyl zippered mattress covers.
+There are countless uses for discarded pallets.
+Imagine a long, sunny summer’s day, swinging in the sun on this pallet bed.
+Sounds like a dream, but you could definitely make it happen.
+This bed is made from pallets, 2 x 4 lumber, rope, mattress or cushion, screws, and 2-3 vinyl zippered mattress covers.
 You’ll also need a drill, saw, and measuring tape.
-Put in a little work now for a lot of relaxation later.
+Put in a little work for a lot of relaxation later.

 17. Pallet Deck Cooler

 If you spend a lot of time entertaining outdoors, then a Pallet Deck Cooler like this would definitely be worth the effort.
 You’ll disassemble two wood pallets and use the wood to build this project.
 The best part is that it is customizable to fit your own sized cooler.
 When you’re finished building, it’s a definite requirement to celebrate with cold icy beverages of your choice.